clojit/clojit-doc/Bytecode Spec.md

 slot `dst`.

     OP          A       D
-    SETFREEVAR  dst     idx
     GETFREEVAR  dst     idx

-SETFREEVAR sets the free variable `idx` to the value of the variable in `src`.
 GETFREEVAR copies the value of the free variable `idx` into the variable in `dst`.

 ## Tail Recursion and Loops